anouarharrou/anouarharrou/README.md

 Thank you for visiting my profile, and don't hesitate to reach out.
 Let's connect and embark on a journey of innovation and growth!

-* 🌍  I'm based in Oujda, Morocco
+* 🌍  I'm based in Casablanca, Morocco
 * 🖥️  See my portfolio at [Github Pages](http://anouarharrou.github.io/)
-* 🧠  I'm learning Python, ML..
+* 🧠  I'm learning New Skills, exploring new DevOps Tools..
 * 🤝  I'm open to collaborating on intersesting Projects
 * ![Profile Views](https://komarev.com/ghpvc/?username=anouarharrou&style=for-the-badge)